 Thank you to our lead sponsor, Farmgirl Flowers.
 Farmgirl Flowers delivers iconic burlap-wrapped bouquets and lush, abundant arrangements to customers across the U.S., supporting U.S. flower farms by purchasing more than $10 million dollars of U.S.-grown fresh and seasonal flowers and foliage annually.
 Discover more at farmgirlflowers.com.

-Thanks so much for joining us today!
-The Slow Flowers Podcast is a member-supported endeavor, downloaded more than 900,000 times by listeners like you.
+Thanks so much for joining me today!
+The Slow Flowers Podcast is a member-supported endeavor, downloaded more than one million times by listeners like you.
 Thank you for listening, commenting and sharing – it means so much.
 As our movement gains more supporters and more passionate participants who believe in the importance of our domestic cut flower industry, the momentum is contagious.
 I know you feel it, too.

 The content and opinions expressed here are either mine alone or those of my guests alone, independent of any podcast sponsor or other person, company or organization.
 Next week, you’re invited to join me in putting more Slow Flowers on the table, one stem, one vase at a time.
 I’ll see you then!

 Drone Pine; He Has a Way; Turning on the Lights; Gaena

 by Blue Dot Sessions